 The fellowship call schedule varies for each rotation.
 Mayo Clinic follows the recommendations of the Accreditation Council for Graduate Medical Education (ACGME).

 Moonlighting is permitted for licensed residents and fellows beyond the PGY-1 level.
 Moonlighting activities must be approved by the program director.

-There are opportunities to collaborate with basic scientists in the research centers, or with researchers at Mayo Clinic in Rochester, Minnesota.
+Opportunities exist to collaborate with basic scientists in the research centers, or with researchers at Mayo Clinic in Rochester, Minnesota.
 The information generated during the training year will form the basis for presentations at national meetings and publications.
-Time is allocated for analyzing data, preparing presentations and writing manuscripts.
+Time is allocated for analyzing data, preparing presentations, and writing manuscripts.

 The fellowship maintains an active schedule of teaching conferences relevant to adult reconstructive surgery.
 The goal of these conferences is to help fellows develop the knowledge and skills necessary to function as effective adult reconstruction consultants in a clinical academic setting.

 During a series of these conferences, faculty members provide a didactic review of important topics in adult reconstruction.
 Regular conferences provide teaching in the format of case discussions and literature reviews, and include orthopedic topic review and journal reviews such as the Journal of Arthroplasty, The Journal of Bone & Joint Surgery, and The Bone & Joint Journal.